Discover Aged Flavor With Pu-Erh Tea

-The Chinese tea has continued its rise from the shores of Asia to the western world.
+Pu-erh tea, which is a product of China, has continued its rise from the shores of Asia to the western world.
 Today, this tea can be found in local coffee shops and online in loose tea and compacted cakes.
 Read on to find out more about pu-erh tea and how it makes it from leaf to your cup.
 Want to try pu-erh tea today?
 Check out our collection of the best pu-erh teas right here.

 Pu-Erh Tea Basics